 Trainees are given a solid background in basic and translational neuroscience as well as related disciplines in preparation for a career in research on neurodegenerative diseases as an independent investigator.

-This is a NIA research training program that provides training and experience with many diverse techniques, methods and approaches to investigate basic and translational questions on age-related neurodegenerative diseases in the setting of a research academic medical center and university with a highly interactive group of trainers.
+This program provides training and experience with many diverse techniques, methods and approaches to investigate basic and translational questions on age-related neurodegenerative diseases in the setting of a research academic medical center and university with a highly interactive group of trainers.
 Notably, Penn has an extensive didactic program in the neurosciences, pharmacology and other basic and translational disciplines focused on aging and the nervous system that can be individually tailored to the needs of each trainee as a supplement to the core research training provide by CNDR and the trainers in this T32.

 Each trainee will undertake an independent project that will provide experience in the design and analysis of their experiments, and in the presentation and publication of the results they obtain from their studies.
-Other than weekly journal club, students, postdocs and staff members attend biweekly focus group meetings and present their work in informal lab meetings.
-The annual CNDR Retreat (The Marian S. Ware Research Retreat) provides trainees with opportunities to hone their skills in making scientific presentations in a public but highly supportive scientific forum at Penn.
+In addition to a weekly journal club, students, postdocs and staff members attend biweekly focus group meetings and present their work in informal lab meetings.
+The annual CNDR Retreat provides trainees with opportunities to hone their skills in making scientific presentations in a public but highly supportive scientific forum at Penn.
 Pre-doctoral students are enrolled in the Ph.D. programs in Neuroscience, Pharmacological Sciences, Cell and Molecular Biology, or Biochemistry and Molecular Biophysics and they progress through a thorough graduate level program prior to undertaking a thesis project.

 - Virginia M.-Y. Lee, PhD (Pathology and Laboratory Medicine)